WenshuaiJiangCorn/sl-experiment-wj/README.md

 This command takes in a string-value and returns a CRC-32 XFER checksum of the input string.
 This is used to generate a numeric checksum for each Zaber Device by check-summing its label (name).
 This checksum should be stored under User Setting 0.
-During runtime, it is used to ensure that each controller has been properly configured to work with this library, by comparing the checksum loaded from User Setting 0 to the checksum generated using the device’s label.
+During runtime, it is used to ensure that each controller has been properly configured to work with this library by comparing the checksum loaded from User Setting 0 to the checksum generated using the device’s label.

 ### sl-devices
 This command is used during initial system configuration to discover the USB ports assigned to all Zaber devices.
-This is used for generating te project_configuration.yaml files that, amongst other information, communicate the USB ports used by various Mesoscope-VR system components during runtime.
+This is used for generating the project_configuration.yaml files that, amongst other information, communicate the USB ports used by various Mesoscope-VR system components during runtime.

 ### sl-replace-root
-This command is used to replace the path to the VRPC folder where all projects are saved, which is stored in the non-volatile user-specific memory used by this library.
+This command is used to replace the path to the **root** directory on the VRPC (where all projects are saved), which is stored in a user-specific default directory.
 When one of the main runtime commands from this library is used for the **first ever time**, the library asks the user to define a directory where to save all projects.
 All future calls to this library will use the same path and assume the projects are stored in that directory.
 Since the path is stored in a typically hidden service directory, this command simplifies finding and replacing the path if this need ever arises.